icpc/ccs-specs/Contest_API.md

 university teams, a group for corporate teams, and a group for ICPC-eligible teams.
 Teams could belong to two or three of these.
-When there are different kinds of groups for different purposes (e.g. sites vs divisions), each group or set of groups should have a different type attribute (e.g. `"type":"site"` and `"type":"division"`).
+When there are different kinds of groups for different purposes (e.g. sites vs divisions), each group or set of groups should have a different type property (e.g. `"type":"site"` and `"type":"division"`).

 Groups must exist for any combination of teams that must be ranked on a